 2,224,410 hectares (8,588 sq. mi.)

-The Maasai Steppe Heartland’s celebrated elephants, wildebeest, zebras, buffalo, giraffes, and Thompson’s gazelles cover vast areas of land to find food and water in different locations during different seasons.
+The Maasai Steppe Landscape’s celebrated elephants, wildebeest, zebras, buffalo, giraffes, and Thomson’s gazelles cover vast areas of land to find food and water in different locations during different seasons.
 But, the wildlife corridor they use between Lake Manyara and Tarangire National Parks also hosts human communities.
 To earn income, people use this land and its resources for cattle grazing, farming, and charcoal burning—activities that degrade the land, block the animals’ paths, and put communities at risk for conflict with wildlife.